ten1ser/dcnitro/README.md

 ## Warning ⚠️

-Selfbots are strictly against Discord's Terms of Service.
+**Discord Nitro sniper**, **Discord giveaway bot**, and other selfbots are strictly against Discord's Terms of Service.
 Use this script at your own risk, and only on test accounts that you are willing to lose.

 ## Contributing 🤝